 The United States of America is vulnerable to cultural bias in the field of medical science and medical technology, and opportunists like Dr. Stefánsson and his organization, deCODE Genetics, are well aware of this fact.
 We Americans are a society that has an inclination to put the male prima donna who did it all by the age of 21 up on a pedestal and refuse to find any fault in him while, at the same time, men who put off marriage and family always run the risk of being scrutinized by their peers and others.
 Sometimes that scrutiny appears in the form of what is now called “singlism,” which is discrimination against people on the basis of their single marital status.
 Such discrimination is often compounded when single people don’t have children.
 Many of you probably remember the television character named Danny Tanner that actor, Bob Saget, played on the comedy sitcom series Full House back in the 1980s and the early-to-mid 1990s.
 He was this glittering male prima donna who married his childhood sweetheart right out of high school and went on to be a college graduate, a successful newscaster, and a loving father all before the age of 23.
 The comedy sitcom series Still Standing that aired on television in later years promoted this same kind of sterile mindset of an age-appropriate and age-perfect Utopia.
 Television sitcoms like these are not reality, and they promote the cultural bias that I describe herein.

 When I was reading over a discussion thread on Facebook concerning the so-called research study that Dr. Stefánsson and deCODE Genetics conducted regarding older fathers, I came across this one man in his twenties who used the information from that so-called research study to go on an ego trip in the comments that he posted.
-He bragged about how he had fathered his son when he was 19 years old and how his kid was healthier and smarter than another kid who was the same age as his son and whose father was in his forties.
+He bragged about how he had fathered his son when he was 19 years old and how his kid was healthier and smarter than another kid who was the same age as his son at the time and whose father was in his forties upon fathering that other kid.
 Shortly thereafter, after I stumbled across an online article from a scientific group similar to deCODE Genetics that was claiming that men under 20 years old were more likely to father babies with numerous birth defects than fathers over 20 years old, I nearly laughed my head off about this young father on Facebook.
 I wanted to shove that online article in his face and make him eat his own words.
 However, because I did not have a Facebook account, I was unable to post a reply to his comments.
 It is clear and obvious that Dr. Stefánsson and deCODE Genetics are troublemakers who have needlessly created a panic among the public at large and have started a war between the generations.
 Unfortunately, people here in the United States of America will buy everything that charlatans like Dr. Stefánsson and deCODE Genetics feed them, because, after all, the United States of America is the same nation where the Church of Scientology has continued to brainwash people into joining them and falling victim to their deceptive practices while the law continues to do virtually nothing about it.
 However, we Americans all need to wise up about stuff like this.

 Male Millennials are also panicking all over the place and looking into having their sperms cryonically frozen so that they can father “healthy children” later on in life.
 This process is probably not cheap.
 Companies that perform this process are undoubtedly in the business to make money.
 It also brings to question whether Dr. Stefánsson and deCODE Genetics are purposely sending business these companies’ way in return for some kind of monetary compensation.
 I cannot avoid questioning how many such companies and special interest groups may have paid them to produce their faulty and most likely bogus data regarding older fathers in exchange for profits and the likes.
 As I have stated earlier, I do not like to speculate about anything.
 However, I can certainly envision many psychiatrists with dollar signs in their eyes in response to this so-called research study now that this charlatan and his organization have misled kids born to older fathers into believing that they could develop bipolar disorder or schizophrenia later on in life.
 I can’t call Dr. Stefánsson and deCODE Genetics’ so-called findings regarding older fathers anything more or anything less than junk science.
 In conclusion, I don’t think that the public at large should continue to allow itself to be taken in by such junk science, especially here in the United States of America.
 I would certainly recommend that anyone reading my article be leery of anyone in the scientific community who has as checkered of a past as Dr. Stefánsson and deCODE Genetics.